 The faintest of smirks graced Emet-Selch’s lips and Miso’no wanted to slap it off his stupid borrowed Garlean face.

 “Well, given you seem not at all upset by the notion, I do not think the two situations are exactly equitable…” she muttered, though her face couldn’t hide the sheepish expression of being caught.
-Especially since she couldn’t quite answer the question of what exactly were her intentions in coming here if not to end his smarmy existence and she was desperately afraid he would ask.
+Especially since she couldn’t quite answer the question of what exactly her intentions were in coming here -- if not to end his smarmy existence -- and she was desperately afraid he would ask.

-She was even more afraid he wouldn’t.
+She was, for some reason, even more afraid he wouldn’t.

 “No…” Miso blurted out, before she could think, her mouth pressed in a thin line.
 She let her bangs fall over her eyes and stared intently down at the red apple in her hands.
 What are you doing here, Miso’no?
 Can you even answer that?

 “Well… you aren’t stupid enough to think to kill me.
 Especially since you would only destroy this body and I have plenty of others, I assure you.
 Though it would be a momentary annoyance, it would not bode well for the progress we’ve made towards becoming allies… nay, dare I say even friends?”
 During his little pontification, Miso was still thoroughly not looking, but she could hear the smirk in his voice.
 “And yet, you look…” he paused then, she imagined he was tilting his head this way and that, apprising her.
-She could feel the weight of his gaze settling on her like a dark cloud, like a storm threatening to strike her down where she stood.
+She could feel the weight of his gaze settling over her like a dark cloud, like a storm threatening to strike her down where she stood.

 Miso yearned to run to some kind of shelter but dared not give him the satisfaction, so she braced herself when he finally said: “...You look embarrassed, hero.”